Learn more and get your questions answered in a no-cost kidney education class.

 To determine if the symptoms you have are because of kidney failure, your doctor will perform specific tests:

-Often, early kidney problems don't have many symptoms—but if you are experiencing any of the ones mentioned above, you will want to your doctor to determine if your signs are caused by kidney failure.
+Often, early kidney problems don't have many symptoms—but if you are experiencing any of the ones mentioned above, you will want to talk to your doctor to determine if your signs are caused by kidney failure.
 Write down any of the renal failure symptoms you may have and bring that information with you to your next doctor’s appointment.
 Whether you discover that your kidneys are okay or if you learn you have kidney problems, knowing about it sooner may ease your mind and allow you to take steps to slow the progress of kidney disease, including delay or prevent dialysis or a kidney transplant.
+To help your loved ones determine if they're at risk, encourage them to take the Kidney Disease Risk Quiz today.